-Almost from the outset, independent Lebanon's political environment is characterised by conflict and upheavals.
-The country's first president is forced to resign in the 'Rosewater Revolution' of 1952.
+Independent Lebanon's political environment is characterised by conflict and upheavals almost from the outset.
+The country's first president is forced to resign in the Rosewater Revolution of 1952.
 The second president leaves office following a limited civil war in 1958.

-Meanwhile, the proclamation of the independent state of Israel in May 1948 and the subsequent 'War of Independence' between Israel and the surrounding Arab nations leaves unresolved tensions that will profoundly influence the history of Lebanon and the Middle East.
+The proclamation of the independent state of Israel in May 1948 and the subsequent War of Independence between Israel and the surrounding Arab nations displaces hundreds of thousands of Palestinians.

 Palestinian refugees from Israel soon begin to arrive in Lebanon.
 Their numbers steadily increasing to between 270,000 and 400,000.
 Among the refugees are Palestinian guerillas committed to a winning back their homeland.